-- In addition to disqualification under 8-4a the Race Committee Chair may take further action b. against the individual or club in respect of misrepresentation as in 8-6a and 8-6b. - c.
-All instances of Misrepresentation must be reported to the National Competition Committee which may take further action under 8-6d. - d.
-The Chair of the National Competition Committee may impose a fine on a club entering an ineligible crew equivalent to some or all of the total entry fees paid by a club for an event if the event is declared null and void.
-This will be in addition to c. any penalty imposed under 8-6c.
+- In addition to disqualification under 8-4a the Race Committee Chair may take further action against the individual or club in respect of misrepresentation as in 8-6a and 8-6b. - All instances of Misrepresentation shall be reported to the National Competition Committee which may take further action under 8-6d. - d.
+The Chair of the National Competition Committee may impose a fine on a club entering an ineligible crew equivalent to some or all of the total entry fees paid for an event if the event is declared null and void.
+This will be in addition to any penalty imposed under 8-6c.